polutz/generator-ptz-react/README.md

 [en-us](https://github.com/polutz/generator-ptz-app/blob/master/docs/contribute.md)

 ## Install
-You can remove 'yo typings' if you already have them installed
+You can remove 'yo' if you already have Yeoman installed
 ```
-    npm install -g generator-ptz-react yo typings
+    npm install -g generator-ptz-react yo
 ```

 ## Create your project
 Go to your project folder and run:
 ```
-    yo ptz-react && typings install
+    yo ptz-react
 ```

 ## Create React Stateless Functional Components